alunduil/blog.alunduil.com/posts/2010-11-07-new-project-pclean.rst

+---
-.. title: New Project: pclean
+title: New Project: pclean
-.. slug: new-project-pclean
-.. date: 2010/11/07 09:53:34
-.. tags: pclean, gentoo, use flags, alunduil-overlay, bugzilla
+tags: pclean, gentoo, use flags, alunduil-overlay, bugzilla
-.. link:
-.. description:
-.. type: text
+---

 I've often gotten frustrated with my /etc/portage/package.* files when they become massive and full of crud that I don't even have installed any longer.